 We are to fear God and not man.
 The fear of God isn’t a cowering fear, but a desire to please Him, to care more about what He thinks than what other people think, and to choose to bring Him glory.
 It is a reverential respect for God and His Word.

-Courage isn’t the absence of fear; it is doing what’s right in spite of it with His help.
+And courage isn’t the absence of fear; it is doing what’s right with His help in spite of it.

 Today’s Other Readings:

 Single Minded Fear

 Verse 11b says, “… unite my heart to fear Your name.”
 As I said above, we are to fear God and not man.